Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started-eclipse.md

 Your Java application needs read and create permissions in your Azure subscription to run the sample code in this tutorial.
 Create a service principal and configure your application to run with its credentials.
 Service principals provide a way to create a non-interactive account associated with your identity to which you grant only the privileges your app needs to run.

 [Create a service principal using the Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli) and capture the output.
-You'll need to provide a [secure password](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-policy) in the password argument instead of `MY_SECURE_PASSWORD`.
-Your password must be eight to sixteen characters and match at least three out of the four following criteria:
+Provide a [secure password](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-policy) in the password argument instead of `MY_SECURE_PASSWORD`.
+Your password must be 8 to 16 characters and match at least 3 out of the 4 following criteria:

 * Include lowercase characters
 * Include uppercase characters